18 Jul Impact of Obstructive Sleep Apnea on your heart

 - Episodes of stopped breathing while sleeping, followed by gasping and abruptly waking up.

 How does Sleep Apnea affect your cardiovascular health?

 Research has shown that people with cardiovascular disorders such as hypertension are more at risk from obstructive sleep apnea.

 However, people with no history of cardiovascular disorder might be at risk of developing complications if they are suffering from sleep apnea.
 A sudden obstruction in the respiratory passage causes the oxygen levels in your bloodstream to drop suddenly.
-It may increase the blood pressure, and puts a strain on the cardiovascular system.
+It may increase blood pressure, and puts a strain on the cardiovascular system.

-Increased blood pressure or hypertension increases the risk of heart attack, cardiac arrest, brain stroke and other coronary artery diseases.
+Increased blood pressure or hypertension increases the risk of heart attack, cardiac arrest, brain stroke, and other coronary artery diseases.

 Obstructive sleep apnea also causes irregular heart rhythm known as arrhythmia.
 This may lower the blood pressure and may even cause death if the person already has underlying cardiovascular disorders.

 Sleep apnea can be detected through a polysomnography test.
 This test monitors your overall activity during sleep, which includes- the activity of the vital organs- heart, lungs, and brains, breathing patterns, and the oxygen level in your bloodstream.

 If you are diagnosed with sleep apnea, your doctor might recommend positive airway pressure therapy.
 This therapy utilizes the Continuous Positive Airway Pressure (CPAP) machine.
 The CPAP is beneficial for people with this condition because it provides optimum air pressure through a masking mechanism fitted over the mouth and nose.
 This reduces the chances of abnormal breathing trouble during sleep.